 Drama is part of the taught curriculum and all pupils participate in drama performances.
 There are a range of opportunities, not only to act but also to be involved backstage.
-Each year numerous shows, productions, performances are put on and recent past performances have included: Alice in Wonderland, The Tempest, A Midsummer Night’s Dream and this years’ main production is Once, devised by Years 7 to 12, based on Philip Pullman’s Grimm Tales and inspired by the music of the 1920’s of the same name.
+Each year numerous shows, productions, performances are put on and recent past performances have included: Alice in Wonderland, The Tempest, A Midsummer Night’s Dream and this years’ main production is Dr Korczak’s Example by David Greig where we will be collaborating with the Primary School.

-For those students opting for Drama as a GCSE, this stage of the course is designed so that a practical focus is at its very heart.
+For those students opting for Drama as a GCSE, this course is designed so that a practical focus is at its very heart.
+Performance projects grow in scale, creating the opportunity for groups to work with significant independence to produce their own, high quality work to a deadline.
+They also develop their ability to write analytically and evaluatively about performance work and to write about their ideas for staging scripts as actors, directors and designers.
 Drama at this level encourages creativity, focusing on practical work and developing skills that will support progression to further study of drama and the arts.

-At IB level, Drama becomes Theatre; encouraging artistic discovery through experimentation, risk-taking and the presentation of ideas.
-The IB DP theatre course is multifaceted, providing students with the opportunity to actively engage in Theatre as creators, designers, directors and performers.
+At IB level we encourage artistic discovery through experimentation, risk-taking and the presentation of ideas.
+The IBDP theatre course is multifaceted, providing students with the opportunity to actively engage in Theatre as creators, designers, directors and performers.